sw814f21/filter_xml/README.md

 ```

 #### --sample, -s
 Takes one parameter, `SIZE`, as an `int`.
 How many rows to process.
+Defaults to `0`, i.e. process all rows.

 #### --no-scrape, -ns
 Takes no parameters.
 Skips scraping.
+Defaults to `False`, i.e. do scrape.

 ## Notes